Choose a college

 The Learning Nurse Resource Network is an online professional development center for nurses of all levels and educational backgrounds.
 For those pursuing a nursing degree online, this is a great website that provides independent, safe, free resources.
 With the goal of maintaining and continuing education for nurses, the website is divided into three main sections: an assessment section, an e-learning section, and a library.

-The assessment portion of the website is filled with apps, quizzes and games.
+The assessment portion of the website is filled with apps, quizzes, and nursing games for students.
 These entertaining tools allow nurses to gather what they already know and determine where there are gaps in their knowledge.
 The e-learning section complements the assessments by providing an online space to learn new skills through courses and modules.
-The library is filled with professional development advice, nursing articles and helpful links to other resources.
+The library is filled with professional development advice, nursing articles, and helpful links to other resources.

-The Educational Resource Center of the American Nurses Association (ANA) is a portal focused on providing a continuing education resource for nurses.
+The Educational Resource Center of the American Nurses Association (ANA) is a portal focused on providing continuing nursing learning resources.
 This organization provides numerous fact sheets and tips covering topics relevant to the nursing profession.
 The ANA is working to make the Education Resource Center a go-to repository for information regarding nursing education.

-The ANA also publishes three periodicals: The American Nurse, American Nurse Today, and OJIN: The Online Journal of Issues in Nursing.
-These publications cover a wide range of topics pertinent to the nursing industry.
+The ANA also publishes three nursing periodicals: The American Nurse, American Nurse Today, and OJIN: The Online Journal of Issues in Nursing.
+These medical journals cover a wide range of topics pertinent to the nursing industry.

 The Health Resources and Services Administration, or HRSA, is working to ensure that everyone has access to a broad spectrum of public health services.
-They have several bureaus that are working to provide healthcare opportunities to professionals in various fields.
+They have several bureaus that are working to provide medical education to professionals in various fields.

-This website provides links to a multitude of resources for nurses including lists of e-books, other nursing websites, dissertations, anatomy resources and much more.
-The site itself is a great jumping-off point for nurses looking to build an online repertoire of resources.
-Furthermore, the Nursing and Allied Health Resources section has links to style and plagiarism guides, powerful tools for those that have not written papers in a while.
+This website provides links to a multitude of resources for nurses including lists of e-books, other nursing websites, dissertations, anatomy resources, and much more.
+The site itself is a great jumping-off point for nurses looking to build up online nursing resources.
+Furthermore, the Nursing and Allied Health Resources section has links to style and plagiarism guides, powerful tools for those that have not written papers.